 - Assessments & Evaluations for Risk for Abuse/Risk for Violence (Psychological/Emotional, Physical, and Sexual Abuse) with recommendations made for supervised visitation and/or a residential schedule

 ***Your Teen may be interested in our support group for

 ***VISITATION RESISTANT YOUTH***

-Teen participants (ages 13-17) are being recruited for a 10-week therapy AND support group which will meet weekly: First Cohort: March-June 2014; Second Cohort: July- September 2014.
+Teen participants (ages 13-17) are being recruited for a support group which will meet every other week: First Cohort: May-July 2014; Second Cohort: July- September 2014.
 Eligible youth will meet the following critieria: Have been exposed to family conflict resulting in refusal to see a parent or dissatisfaction with the visitation schedule; or, where allegations of parental alienation have been a part of a family court case.
-The pilot study will evaluate how the use and delivery of evidence-based psychoeducation in the context of group therapy will assist youth in cognitive reframing of parental conflict, with an equal emphasis on peer-validation.
+This support group will also be part of a pilot study which will evaluate how the use and delivery of evidence-based psychoeducation in the context of group therapy will assist youth in cognitive reframing of parental conflict, with an equal emphasis on peer-validation.
 Participants will receive a scholarship for participation; a minimal co-pay to cover cost of materials will be administered.
 Interested parents should call the screening intake line at: 206-417-4722.

 Please phone (206)417-4722 or (206)418-8882; Fax (206)417-4723.
 Inquiries may also be emailed to: firstname.lastname@example.org.
 Please phone if you wish to fax documents greater than 20 pages.

 "FRC is an LGBTQ ally and an advocate for social justice., embracing and practicing the concepts of cultural competence."